frank038/Qt5desktop2/README.md

 Limitations: only one item at time can change its position on the desktop.
 The desktop files cannot be copied, they can only be created and deleted.

 Panel:
-- three layout: traditional; all element centered; menu - application launcher - taskbar: centered;
+- three layouts: traditional; all element centered; menu - application launcher - taskbar: centered;
 - application menu (can add or modify application entries; bookmarks; search functionality)
 - clock/calendar (can read an ics file; can launch an external program for adding/modifying events by double clicking in a day cell, or even event)
 - virtual desktops (if supported by the window manager)